How does the CMS bolt load cell work?

 Each sensor utilizes an ASIC (Application Specific Integrated Circuit), which performs all signal conditioning and digital communication.
 Because of this, each BoltSafe load sensor has a unique serial number for individual identification and traceability.
 The digital monitoring system not only measures the bolt load, but can also monitor the sensor temperature.
 The load cell is available in two kinds of steel: our regular stainless steel, and a stronger version that can withstand 15% more load while keeping the same compact dimensions.

 Another application of the load cells is in temporary construction or for Structural Health Monitoring.
 In this case the sensors are used as washers to check the load in the construction to make sure that the (temporary) construction does not collapse.

 How is the CMS bolt load cell used?

 The load cell is shaped and used as a regular washer and is available in sizes M20 to M72 and 7/8” to 2-3/4”.
+Sensors for bolt sizes smaller than M20 and 3/4”are available upon request.
 The BoltSafe bolt load cell is installed on the non-driven side of a bolted connection, preferably under a nut.
 While tightening the bolt, force is being applied to the load washer, which will result in minor deformation of the stainless steel washer.
 The sensor constantly measures changes in electrical resistance caused by these deformations.
 This data is used to determine the actual bolt load at any given moment.

 Because of the rugged design of the load cells, they are able to withstand harsh conditions, such as heavy industrial environments.
 The load sensors can be used in contact with oil, rain, seawater, ice and temperatures up to 80 degrees Celsius.
 We do not recommend using the washers in conditions where the temperature is above 80 or below -40 degrees Celsius.